Can Pottery Clay Be Mixed – Pottery For Beginners

 Fire clay is typically used as an additive to other clays, like what you would with ball clay.

-Adding Ball Clay to porcelain will improve its plasticity, but the porcelain will lose its bright white color that it is popular for.
+Adding Ball Clay to porcelain improves its plasticity, but it will lose its bright white color, which makes it popular.
 In general, porcelain can be tricky for beginners because of its workability and shrinkage rate; it can crack easily in the Kiln.

-Ball clay is not recommended for a beginner because of its proneness to cracking.
+Ball clay is not recommended for beginners because of its tendency to crack.
 It is a pottery clay that you’d want to mix with others.
 Like fire clay, ball clay is more of an additive.

 You Don’t Have to Mix Pottery Clay?

-Buying the premixed version usually goes better because you don’t have to worry as much that the clay will crack or separate in the Kiln.
-They have some wonderful hybrids available, like hybrid porcelain or stoneware blend.
+Buying the premixed version usually goes better because you don’t have to worry as much about the clay cracking or separating in the Kiln.
+They have some wonderful hybrids available, such as a porcelain-stoneware blend.
 This takes the best properties of each.

 B-Mix and A-Mix Clays are the closest to porcelain, with A-Mix Clay producing a whiter color than B-Mix.